elijahr/lintball/README.md

 Subcommands:
   check [paths …]           Recursively check for issues.
                               Exit 1 if any issues.
+    -s, --since <commit>    Check only files changed since <commit>.
+This includes both committed and uncommitted changes.
+                            <commit> may be a commit hash or a committish, such
+                            as HEAD~1 or master.
   fix [paths …]             Recursively fix issues.
                               Exit 1 if unfixable issues.
+    -s, --since <commit>    Fix only files changed since <commit>.
+This includes both committed and uncommitted changes.
+                            <commit> may be a commit hash or a committish, such
+                            as HEAD~1 or master.
   install-githooks          Install lintball githooks in a git repository.
     -p, --path <path>       Git repo path.
                               Default: working directory.